jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-25-Choosing a Medium.markdown

 - Limited Control: Soil can be less forgiving of mistakes compared to soilless or hydroponic systems. pH and nutrient levels can be harder to adjust.
 - Potential for Pests: Soil can harbor pests and diseases that might affect plant health.

-Sources:

-"Soil and Fertilizers for Cannabis Cultivation" - Grow Weed Easy

 ### Soilless Cultivation